Facebook pixel Loqui Student Award Recipients | Pepperdine University | Seaver College Skip to main content

 Nduka Nwankwo

 Nduka Nwankwo was born in San Francisco, California, and raised in Lagos, Nigeria.
 As an Economics major and creative writing minor, Nduka began taking classes in financial markets and mathematics, encouraging his vision of one day serving as a finance liaison between Nigeria and the rest of the world.
 Nduka has worked in the Housing and Residence Life community as a spiritual life advisor and a resident advisor.
-As a student leader, he has worked in a variety of departments at Pepperdine including: the Career Center, Student Employment, the Office of Institutional Effectiveness, Inter-Club Council, Special Programs, the Office of Judicial Affairs, and Church Relations.
+As a student leader, he has worked in a variety of departments at Pepperdine including: the Career Center, Student Employment, the Office of Institutional Effectiveness, Inter-Club Council, Special Programs, the Office of Community Standards, and Church Relations.
 He has also served on the executive board for the Black Student Association for two years in the role of vice president, finance.
 In this role, Nduka created a funding strategy that both maximized the club's financial resources and established new funding partnerships.
 Nduka has accepted a full-time position with Goldman Sachs as a credit analyst in their Credit Risk Management and Advisory Division.
 His long-term goal is to bring more sophisticated financial products to emerging markets and developing countries.

 Sarah Poblete